-- (i) When made in response to verbal provocation alone; - (ii) When seeking or obtaining assistance from a school staff member is a reasonable alternative; - (iii) When the student has a reasonable opportunity to remove him/herself from the situation or otherwise flee; - (iv) When the degree of physical force used is disproportionate to the circumstances, or exceeds what is necessary to avoid injury to oneself or to others.
+- 1. When made in response to verbal provocation alone; - 2.
+When seeking or obtaining assistance from a school staff member is a reasonable alternative; - 3.
+When the student has a reasonable opportunity to remove him/herself from the situation or otherwise flee: - 4.
+When the degree of physical force used is disproportionate to the circumstances, or exceeds that necessary to avoid injury to oneself or to others.